MarkZhang3/outlinex/README.md

 # outline

-Outline is a django project that allows the user to create events with due dates, and group them using tables It also allows the user to create their own account, and add their email and app password By doing so, the program will send an email reminder on the day of the event.
+Outline is a django project that allows the user to create events with due dates, and group them using tables \n It also allows the user to create their own account, and add their email and app password By doing so, the program will send an email reminder on the day of the event.
 The user may delete and modify tables and events, such as marking them as completed, deleting them or updating information.